Murder of Brittanee Drexel: Timothy Taylor allegations

 In June 2016 the FBI held a news conference during which they stated that they believed that Drexel had been murdered shortly after her disappearance.
 She had been abducted from Myrtle Beach and taken somewhere in the vicinity of Georgetown, near where the cell phone pings had ended, before being killed there.
 The Bureau put up a $25,000 reward for information leading to the resolution of the case.

 Two months later, the Charleston Post and Courier reported new developments from a bond hearing for Timothy Da'Shaun Taylor, an inmate then serving time in state prison on an unrelated charge.
-FBI agent Gerrick Munoz testified that earlier that year Taquan Brown, another South Carolina inmate who had begun serving a 25-year sentence for manslaughter, told them that in 2009, shortly after Drexel disappeared, he had gone to visit a McClellanville "stash house" to give money to Taylor's father.
+FBI agent Gerrick Muñoz testified that earlier that year Taquan Brown, another South Carolina inmate who had begun serving a 25-year sentence for manslaughter, told them that in 2009, shortly after Drexel disappeared, he had gone to visit a McClellanville "stash house" to give money to Taylor's father.

-As he walked through the house, Brown had told Munoz, he saw Taylor sexually assaulting Drexel with others present.
+As he walked through the house, Brown had told Muñoz, he saw Taylor sexually assaulting Drexel with others present.
 He continued to the backyard, where he found Taylor's father and made his payment.
 As they talked, Drexel ran from the house but was soon recaptured.
 Brown said he saw Taylor pistol-whip Drexel, then take her back inside.
 He then heard two gunshots, which he assumed were the sounds of the young woman being killed.
 Brown claims to have seen a wrapped body being removed from the house, then dumped in one of many alligator ponds in the area.

-Brown's statement to investigators, Munoz said, was partially corroborated by information received from another informant who was not identified but was described as having been incarcerated at the Georgetown County jail at the time he had talked to authorities.
+Brown's statement to investigators, Muñoz said, was partially corroborated by information received from another informant who was not identified but was described as having been incarcerated at the Georgetown County jail at the time he had talked to authorities.
 According to the second inmate, Taylor had picked up Drexel in Myrtle Beach and taken her to McClellanville, where he showed her off to friends and tried to sell her to them for trafficking purposes.
 Brown said that when the case drew heavy media attention Taylor decided to kill Drexel to avoid arrest.